spottenn/whisper-speech-typing/README.md

 There are multiple ways to install these libraries.
 Please refer to the [Faster Whisper Requirements Section](https://github.com/guillaumekln/faster-whisper#requirements) for detailed instructions and options.

-[Windows only] I used Purfview's zip file that has the required NVIDIA libraries for Windows in a [single archive](https://github.com/Purfview/whisper-standalone-win/releases/tag/libs) from [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win).
+Windows only: I used Purfview's zip file that has the required NVIDIA libraries for Windows in a [single archive](https://github.com/Purfview/whisper-standalone-win/releases/tag/libs) from [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win).
 Decompress the archive and place the libraries in a the same directory as the script.

 ## Usage